avlo/hitopbtc/README.md

 and follow steps as indicated

 ### ethos
-- open source to download, modify, customize, fork and deploy as you like.
+- open source to download, modify, customize, fork and deploy as you like.  licenced under Apache Software Foundation LICENSE-2.0
-- encourage usage and contribution by others in the community, new features & PR's (pull requests) very much welcome and appreciated.
+- i encourage usage and contribution by others in the community, new features & PR's (pull requests) very much welcome and appreciated.
-- seeking those interested to help grow, improve framework  in the usual/celebrated open source (GPL 2.0) spirit.
+- seeking those interested to help grow, improve framework in the usual/celebrated open source ASF/2.0 spirit.

 ### application state
 ##### current functionality